Loading...

 However, evidence suggests that people in Iron Age Britain still had strong links and connections with the wider world, via trade, culture, and the movement of people.

-Information and ideas would've taken a lot longer to travel, though.
+Information and ideas would've taken a lot longer to travel though.

 This is very similar to burial sites usually found in an area that was called Gaul.

-They had similar ways of doing things.
+You had similar ways of doing things.

 Let's check what we've learned.

-Complete the following sentences correctly, using the same keyword.
+Complete the following sentences correctly, using the same key word.

-Can you remember what our keywords were?
+Can you remember what our key words were?
 Which one do you think we need to use in these sentences?
-Number one, the Wetwang chariot was buried in a style used in.
+Number one.

-Archaeologists believe this shows Celtic tribes living in Britain had connections with.
+Archeologists believe this shows Celtic tribes living in Britain had connections with.

-Number three, was an ancient place that is now known as France and its surrounding countries.
+Was an ancient place that is now known as France and its surrounding countries.

 The Wetwang chariot was buried in the style used in Gaul.

-Archaeologists believe this shows Celtic tribes living in Britain had connections with Gaul.
+Archeologists believe this shows Celtic tribes living in Britain had connections with Gaul.

 Gaul was an ancient place that is now known as France and surrounding countries.